 Red Hands Cave in Blue Mountains National Park is one of the best showcases of Aboriginal rock art in the area.
 It's reached via Red Hands Cave loop walking track.

 Showing 65 things to do:

 Conservation Hut at Wentworth Falls is a great spot for a bite to eat.
 Enjoy a view of the World Heritage listed Blue Mountains National Park from the café’s balcony.

 Blue Gum Forest is a fine, historic example of closed forest, situated in Grose Valley in Blue Mountains National Park.
 Get to it by walking track from Perrys lookdown or Pierces Pass.

 Head to Evans lookout and nearby Valley View lookout in Blue Mountains National Park if you're seeking incredible views, especially around sunrise and sunset.
-It's also a good spot to begin one of several day walks.
+It's also the start point for several scenic day walks.

-A waterfall and scenic views make Leura Cascades picnic area an ideal family friendly spot for birdwatching, walking and photography in Blue Mountains National Park.
+Tinkling waterfalls and scenic views make Leura Cascades picnic area a family-friendly spot for a picnic and birdwatching, before a walk in nearby Blue Mountains National Park.